vrtnis/marimo-plays-pong/README.md

-# marimo Plays Pong
+# marimo plays Pong

 A simple Pong game implementation using [Marimo](https://marimo.io) - a reactive notebook for Python.
-This game demonstrates how to create a basic interactive application with Marimo, featuring a self-playing pong game inspired by the retro graphic design of Pong.
+The game is self-playing and inspired by the retro graphic design of Pong.
+The goal was to experiment with `marimo.Html` and `marimo.output.replace`.

 ## App author/layout/design
 * [@vrtnis](https://github.com/vrtnis/)